-An important step towards a big goal: The Paris Agreement sends out an encouraging signal
+An important step forward: The Paris Agreement sends out an encouraging signal

 A number of conferences followed, with results being sometimes encouraging but in many cases also sobering.
 However, at the UN Climate Change Conference in Paris (COP 21) from 30 November to 11 December 2015, participants succeeded for the first time in concluding an international agreement that committed all countries to climate protection.
 Accordingly, the world community aims to pursue efforts to limit the temperature increase to even 1.5°C and to achieve a balance between greenhouse gas emissions and removals by sinks of greenhouse gases in the second half of the century.However, the nation states determine their contributions for international climate protection themselves by submitting so-called NDCs (nationally determined contributions).
 Thus, binding emission reduction targets were not defined for the Parties.
 Moreover, the clarification of details for operationalising the Paris Agreement was shifted to subsequent conferences.

 Marrakech 2016 focuses on implementation – Fiji Presidency in Bonn 2017

 The Paris Agreement already entered into force on the 4th of November 2016, just before COP 22 in Marrakech.
 It marked an important milestone because it was ratified by both China and the United States.
 The conference in Marrakech differed from previous COPs in that it focused on ways in which the participants could implement the Paris Agreement.

 The 23rd COP was held from the 6th to 17th of November 2017 under the Presidency of Fiji but took place on grounds of organisational means at the United Nations Climate Change Secretariat in Bonn.
-The negotiations centred on issues relating to implementation of the Paris Agreement as well as on the already inevitable losses and damages due to climate change.
+The negotiations also centred on issues relating to implementation of the Paris Agreement as well as on the already inevitable losses and damages due to climate change.